kartriert/reiseberichte-kartriert/travelogues/Postprocessing.md

 ## Sarah: File Z114800707

-- Constantionpel not recognised as Konstantinopel/Istanbul.
+- Constantinopel not recognised as Konstantinopel/Istanbul.
 - Words irregularly misspelled (moch a, mochh , or the like when "mochha" is meant).
 - Singular feature flowing over multiple entries, e.g. two entries "beitel" and "fakih" although "beitelfakih" is meant.
 - URLs only partially added to the correctly recognised locations (due to API hourly limit?).